-The James J. Slade Scholars Program is a selective, research-focused option open to students in the third year, students who have maintained a 3.2 university cumulative grade-point average.
+The James J. Slade Scholars Program is a selective, research-focused option open to students in the third year who have maintained a 3.2 university cumulative grade-point average.
 The Slade Scholar Program honors long-time School of Engineering faculty member James J. Slade who was a noted researcher, mathematician, and professor for 36 years.
 His commitment to teaching, scholarly excellence, and impact on students was legendary, and continues to resonate through this prestigious research program.

 Each Slade Scholar prepares a plan of study under the tutelage of a faculty advisor with the support of their undergraduate director, and the Honors Director in the Rutgers School of Engineering.
 The student applies by completing a form available in the Office of Academic Services, in connection to the Engineering Honors Hub.

 Upon successful completion of the JJ Slade program with the approval, and sign-off, from their research committee consisting of their advisor, undergraduate director, and the Honors Director in the School of Engineering the student will receive a special honors certificate.
 Successful completion of the honors program is also noted in the conferred degrees and honors listed in the commencement program.